lightmeterio/ControlCenter/README.md

 Mappings are stored in `domainmapping/mapping.json` and cover the largest remote hosts by default.
 The mappings can be easily customised by editing that file, followed by [rebuilding](#Build-from-source-code).

 Please consider extending the default mappings by making merge requests to benefit all users!

+## Known issues

+### High risk

+- The SQLite databases will grow linearly in size forever as no disk-reclaiming policy exists (planned fix: [#77](https://gitlab.com/lightmeter/controlcenter/-/issues/77))
+- Memory consumption for very high volume mailservers is unknown (planned fix: [#238](https://gitlab.com/lightmeter/controlcenter/-/issues/238))

+### Low risk

+- Some Insights are triggered too frequently (depending on use case) and can fill the homepage with repetitious details (planned fix: [#231](https://gitlab.com/lightmeter/controlcenter/-/issues/231), [#157](157))
+- Some messages are recorded twice during statistical processing, resulting in double counting for e.g. sent status (planned fix: [#82](https://gitlab.com/lightmeter/controlcenter/-/issues/82))
+- Clicking on homepage chart sections can result in the reporting of misleading stats (planned fix: [#63](https://gitlab.com/lightmeter/controlcenter/-/issues/63))

 ## Development